 Mitt Romney also gives you clear information on how he would turn this great big old country around!
 He would build a team, and then make things easier based on Republican talking points!

 A broad message emerges from my Bain Capital days: A good idea is not enough for a business to succeed.
 It requires a talented team, a good business plan and capital to execute it.
-That was true of companies we helped start, like Staples and the Bright Horizons child-care provider, and several of the struggling companies we helped turn around, like the Brookstone retailer and the contact-lens maker Wesley Jessen.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+That was true of companies we helped start, like Staples and the Bright Horizons child-care provider, and several of the struggling companies we helped turn around, like the Brookstone retailer and the contact-lens maker Wesley Jessen.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 My presidency would make it easier for entrepreneurs and small businesses to get the investment dollars they need to grow, by reducing and simplifying taxes; replacing Obamacare with real health-care reform that contains costs and improves care; and by stemming the flood of new regulations that are tying small businesses in knots.